Kleiderman

 Kleiderman was a short-lived punk rock band from São Paulo, Brazil.
 The band was formed by Branco Mello, Sérgio Britto (both members of Brazilian rock band Titãs) and Roberta Parisi.

 The band was initially named Richard Clayderman after the pianist, but the name was later changed to avoid problems with the label.
 In the album cover (signed by Fernando Zarif), the name "Richard" is covered by a bandaged.

 Discography

-The only album by the band was released in 1 December 1994 and was titled Con el mundo a mis pies.
+The only album by the band was released on 1 December 1994 and was titled Con el mundo a mis pies.
 Until August 1997, it had sold 6,500 copies.
 It was released via Banguela Records, co-managed by Mello.